 A: Yes.
-Last year’s ceremony was held in November at the Beverly Wilshire.
+Last year’s ceremony was held in November at the Academy’s Samuel Goldwyn Theater.

 Q: Who attends?

-A: The winners and their guests.
+A: The winners and their guests, previous fellows, Academy Nicholl Committee members and a number of Academy members who served as judges.
 Mrs. Nicholl was a fixture at the event until the last two years of her life.
-Also in the audience are fellows from the previous year, Academy Nicholl Committee members and a number of Academy members who served as judges.
+Also in the audience are invited members of the industry and press.

 Q: Because of the inherent subjectivity of the judging process, do you think it’s a good idea to resubmit a script that hasn’t advanced in previous years?